Extragradient methods for mean field games of controls and mean field type FBSDEs: Perspectives

 \section{Perspectives}

 In this article we have presented a reinterpretation of monotone FBSDEs as the solution of a monotone variational inequality in a Hilbert space.
 This point of view allows for a straightforward adaptation of extra-gradient methods to mean field type FBSDEs.
 Under sufficiently strong assumptions we present a decoupling algorithm converging exponentially fast to the solution of the problem.
-However in general the convergence rate is of the order of $\frac{1}{\sqrt{n}}$ for $n$ the number of iterations.
+This is in particular the case under standard assumptions for displacement monotone MFGs.
+However, for FBSDEs outside of the MFG theory, the convergence rate is in general of the order of $\frac{1}{\sqrt{n}}$ for $n$ the number of iterations.
 A challenge for future research is to improve this convergence rate.
 To that end an interesting lead consists in studying a version of the algorithm with an adaptive step size.
 For example, although the context is very different it is shown in \cite{lavigne2023generalized} that the convergence rate of fictitious play \cite{fictitious-play-cardaliaguet} can be tremendously improved by adding a linear search for the best step size at each step.
 Another possibility is to find better parameterizations of the problem.
 In \cite{exploration-noise-delarue} the authors proved that better convergence rates can be obtained by studying FBSDEs under different probability measures using Girsanov Theorem.
 Perhaps such an idea can also be applied in our setting.